 I have come to the pinnacle of success in business.
 In the eyes of others, my life has been the symbol of success.
 However, apart from work, I have little joy.
 Finally, my wealth is simply a fact to which I am accustomed.
 At this time, lying on the hospital bed and remembering all my life, … Continue reading Last Words Of Steve Jobs

-Don’t know where to start?
+Do you want to help fellow human being but don’t know where to start?
 Here are some ideas.
 So, take just a few minutes today, and do a kindness for another person.
 It can be something small, or the start of something big.
 Ask them to pay it forward.
-Put a smile on someone’s face.
-Smile and be friendly: Sometimes a simple little thing like … Continue reading 25 Ways To Help a Fellow Human Being
+Put a smile on someone’s face. … Continue reading 25 Ways To Help Fellow Human Beings

 In this blog post, I want to share about the life of a happiness coach and emotional wellness volunteer.
 It seems fun.
 In fact, it is—it’s the way how you define fun.
 I became one a few years ago due to the deep interest and requirement of the subject.
 Most of us are unhappy and … Continue reading Life Of A Happiness And Mental Health Coach